sateffen/node-module-confinement/README.md

 ## Caveats

 This module does not guarantee perfect security, it just helps with preventing unexpected or unwanted module usage.
-Here are some more things to take care of:
+Here are some more things to take care of by yourself:

 1. This module doesn't prevent `eval` or `new Function` stuff.
 Both help others to execute code, that can be anything.
 The good thing: That evaluated code uses the same `require` function, so at least the require-calls from inside `eval`